Edmonton Emergency Dentists

 Many people have anxiety when they hear the words “root canal”, but advancements in dental technology have made this procedure significantly more comfortable.
 These days, it’s akin to a typical temporary filling.

-Concerned that you may need a root canal therapy?
+Concerned that you may need a root canal?
 When decay reaches the tooth’s nerve, it can cause severe pain.
-For those with damaged teeth, there’s a way to save them other than a tooth extraction: root canal therapy.
+For those with damaged teeth, there’s a way to save them other than a tooth extraction: root canal procedures.

 Endodontic treatment can restore your ability to chew, speak, and smile without pain or discomfort.
 It can also repair the appearance of your teeth and alleviate concerns that the tooth may break.

-If you need root canal treatment, call Edmonton Emergency Dentists.
-You can contact us 24 hours a day for same-day dental services.
-Our top-rated root canal specialists are experienced and offer expert patient care at our clinic.
+If you need a root canal treatment, call Edmonton Emergency Dentists.
+You can contact us 24 hours a day for same-day services.
+Our top-rated root canal specialists are experienced and offer expert patient care at our dental clinic.

 What Is Root Canal Therapy?